In looking back at the origin of the yakuza, one finds two distinct types of gangster: the tekiya (a stall holder) and bakuto (a gambler).

 As this crackdown continues, a new type of gangster spawned from bosozoku motorcycle groups is filling this void.

-Collectively, these cast-offs come under the “han-gure” categorization.
-The phrase is an amalgamation of terms that refers to a clam shell that does not close snugly.
+Collectively, these cast-offs come under the hangure categorization.
+The term is an amalgamation of Japanese words that roughly mean a clam shell that does not close snugly.

 Primary participants include former and current members of bosozoku groups Kanto Rengo and Dragon, which is composed of second- and third-generation returnees from China who came to Japan after the end of World War II.